2024 United States Senate election in Hawaii

 The 2024 United States Senate election in Hawaii was held on November 5, 2024, to elect a member of the United States Senate to represent the state of Hawaii.
-Incumbent two-term Democratic senator Mazie Hirono was re-elected with 71.2% of the vote in 2018.
-Hirono was re-elected to a third term.
+Democratic two-term incumbent Mazie Hirono defeated Republican former state representative Bob McDermott.

 Primary elections took place on August 10, 2024.
+Hirono won the Democratic nomination with 90% of the vote, while McDermott won the Republican nomination with 51% of the vote in a six-way primary.